About the symposium 2016

-The host of The Ny-Ålesund Symposium 2014 is Ms. Tine Sundtoft, Minister of Climate and the Environment.
+host of The Ny-Ålesund Symposium 2016 is Mr. Per Sandberg, Minister of Fisheries.

 International high-level participants will address the Symposium, including politicians, renowned scientists, business executives and representatives of NGOs.
 Participation is limited to 45, by personal invitation only.

 Planet Ocean (Unlocking the potential of ocean-based industries)

 This year's theme aims to highlight the ocean as an important source of food, fossil and renewable energy and a rich source of genetic resources, provided a sustainable approach to the oceans.

 The ocean-based industries are important for the economies of many countries and may play an even more important role in the future.
 Growing markets for new ocean-based industries such as aquaculture, offshore renewable energy and new marine resources could represent new possibilities.
 The symposium in Ny-Ålesund will focus on unlocking the potential of ocean-based industries and technologies in a sustainable manner with the following topics:

 - Introduction - Unlocking the potential of ocean-based industries